 Then, after making my own oatmeal for a few years I had the chance to try one of those packets again.
 And you know what hit me?
 Just how SWEET those packets are.
 Some of them are more like dessert than breakfast!!

-That’s not to say you can’t make your homemade oatmeal sweet like the packets.
+That’s not to say you can’t make your homemade oatmeal packets sweet.
 But, at least you know exactly what sweetener is being used.

 Making Oatmeal at Home